ElijahKotyluk/nuxt-cjs-adding-products/README.md

 [Live Demo](https://commercejs-nuxt-demo.herokuapp.com/)

 ## Conclusion
-Nice work, you've successfully listed your products out using Nuxt.js.
+Nice work, you've successfully added and removed products from a cart, cleared a cart, and created a nice Checkout component.

 Let's review what we have accommplished in this guide.

+* Learned how to add product variants in your Chec dashboard.
+* Expanded your vuex store to include adding and removing a product from the cart, emptying your cart, and retrieving cart data server-side.
-* Created a Chec account and added products
+* Created a navigation drawer Checkout component to display cart data and manipulate the cart's items.
-* Initialized a Nuxt application
-* Injected a simple Vue plugin utilizing Commerce.js SDK
-* Created a simple Vuex store and rendered your data server-side using nuxtServerInit()
 * Listed your products in your Nuxt application

 ## Built With